 The number of panels installed is dependent upon two factors; (1) the annual amount of energy your home consumes and (2) the amount of space available on your roof.
 The goal is always to produce as much energy as possible to offset up to 100% of your utility demand.
 Once we have an idea of how much electricity your home requires and how large of a system can be installed, we collaborate with our customers in order to build a system that would produce as much energy as possible at our customers preferred price point.

 Although pricing has come down in recent years, going solar is still a significant investment.
-While it’s necessary to first understand how much electricity one’s home requires before being able to provide a quote, on average solar customers are spending around $20,000 prior to the 30% tax credit available from the Federal Government.
+While it’s necessary to first understand how much electricity one’s home requires before being able to provide a quote, on average solar customers are spending between $20,000 - $30,000 prior to any Federal tax credits, incentives, or financing charges.

 It is not possible to sell power back to utility company; however, you are able to benefit from the excess energy your system produces.
 When a solar array is generating more electricity than a home requires during that point in time, the excess energy will flow through the home and onto the utility grid to help power other homes in your neighborhood.
 The power produced will be counted by the solar meter on the side of your home.You will receive a credit from your utility company for every kilowatt hour (kWh) of electricity that you provide to the grid.
 This system is referred to as netmetering.